melaniebalaz/refactor.zone/data/articles/what-is-the-cap-theorem.md

             multiple computers.
 Social:     /images/what-is-the-cap-theorem/social.jpg

 When building larger computer systems, the database soon becomes a bottleneck.
-Of course we can scale it, but scalability comes at a cost.
-The CAP theorem describes how data storage systems behave when run on multiple computers.
+Scaling out to more than one machine is an option, but scaling comes at a cost.
+And that's where the CAP theorem comes into play: it describes how data storage systems behave when run on multiple computers.

 Let's assume you have a web platform that uses some form of traditional database.
 This could be MySQL, PostgreSQL, you name it.
 You have your daily backups configured, everything is running smooth.
 However, since your platform is